cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * "They protect you, and they protect you from yourself sometimes, and this is one of those circumstances in which they help to protect you from doubting too much, from doubting that what you most want and need is here for you."
 * "Of course you need to take your time, to see for yourself whether you can really trust them to not make fun of you.
 They know that too, and they won't push you to open up before you're ready."
 * "These parents are so attuned to you, and they see now from the expression on your face that something has shifted in you.
 They have a sense of exactly what you need right now.
 Notice how they are with you that provides you with exactly what you need to help you with what's happening in you right now."
-* **"They tell me that they love me." - **Therapist**: "Yes, and you can really take that in, that they love you so much, no matter what.
+* "They tell me that they love me." - Therapist: "Yes, and you can really take that in, that they love you so much, no matter what.
 Really feel what that’s like as you take that in."

-### In the following example, the patient reported an affective shift and kept it in the IPF frame herself: Patient: I’m feeling angry at them.
-I want to

-**Intro**:

-- The text describes an Interpersonal Psychotherapy (IPT) session between a therapist and a patient.
-- The patient reports feeling angry and expresses a desire to observe how others react to her emotions.

-**Patient's Experience in IPF Frame**:

-* Patient feels angry and observes the response of her imagined parents (IPF frame).
+**Patient feels angry and observes the response of her imagined parents (IPF frame)**

 * Imagined parents listen to her, take her emotions seriously, don't laugh at her, and stay with her.
 * Patient feels respected and cared for by her imagined parents.